jrrickard/spring-cloud-lunchtalk/whiskey-app/README.md

 # Intro

-This repository contains a number of components that could represent a notional CMP stack using Spring Cloud and the Netflix OSS components.
+This repository contains a number of components that could represent a whiskey purchasing system  using Spring Cloud and the Netflix OSS components.
 These are wrapped as Spring Boot applications for ease of deployment.
 Additionally, a Dockerfile is provided for each.

 For each service, build the jar with :